 - Legalisation of signatures and/or seals on Australian public documents (apostilles and authentications)

-- Legalisation of signatures and/or seals on non-Australian documents that are attested by the Kuwaiti Ministry of Foreign Affairs or the Australian Department of Foreign Affairs (authentications only)
+- Legalisation of signatures and/or seals on some Kuwaiti documents that are attested by the Kuwaiti Ministry of Foreign Affairs or the Australian Department of Foreign Affairs (authentications only).
+For more information on Kuwaiti documents the Embassy can authenticate, please contact us on +965-22322422.

 - Issuing To Whom It May Concern letters to obtain police clearances from Kuwait for the purpose of immigration/return to Australia.
 The Embassy may be able to issue such letters to obtain police clearances from other countries, provided that they are for the purpose of Immigration/return to Australia, and the Embassy of the concerned country does not issue such letters.